buttflattery/yii2-multimenu/README.md

 ### `$multimenuOptions (array)`

-You can pass the plugin specific settings here.
-You can pass generic settings for the multimenu plugin and settings depending on the type of the menu you are using
+You can pass the plugin specific settings here for the multimenu and settings depending on the type of the menu you are using.

 - #### `theme (string)`

   The theme of the menu you want to use, it can be any of the `bigdrop`,`leftnav` and `dropup`, you can use the available constants `THEME_BIGDROP`, `THEME_LEFTNAV` and `THEME_DROPUP`.
+See available constants section.

 - ### `themeColorFile (string)`

   The name space of the theme color file you want to load with the menu you can customize classes for the menu and load via this option.
-Default value is `''`.
+Default value is empty `''`.
+See wiki for creating the theme file.

 - ### `mobileView (bool)`

-  If enable the menu in mobile view too.
+  If enabled, the menu will be responsive in the mobile view.
 This option comes handy when you want to use 2 menus on the same page and want one of them to be show for the mobile view, you can turn the other one off.
 Default value is `true`.

 - ### `enableWavesPlugin (bool)`